Encited logo

 What 301 redirects do here

 Page-level 301 redirects forward a specific path (or pattern of paths) to a new destination.
-The redirect runs at the edge before Encited (formerly LovableHTML) renders anything, and applies equally to bots, crawlers, and human visitors.
+The redirect runs at the edge before Encited renders anything, and applies equally to bots, crawlers, and human visitors.

 A 301 tells search engines the move is permanent, so: